Jprost/ADA-Proj-18/README.md

 # Research questions
 First, we will classify and understand the dataset.
 1. We want to start by defining the classes: what are the words associated with "RightTroll" or "LeftTroll".
 What is a typical right/left troll?
-2. How can we quantify the popularity of tweet?
-3. What influences the popularity of a tweet?
-Is it the troll ID, the words used, actual events, the density of tweets?
-4. Quantify each variables. # of tweets by subject/target.
+2. Quantify each variables. # of tweets by subject/target.

-Then, we want to understand the effect of the tweets.
+Correlation: we want to understand the effect of the tweets.
-1. How does a tweet campaign correlates with approval ratings?
+1. How does a tweet activity correlates with approval ratings?
 Is it significant?
 2. Is the tweet effect more important during an election campaign or a president's tenure?
 3. Are tweets more influential against Trump, Obama or Clinton?